 The cotton used by Marimekko comes from different parts of the world, and nearly 90% of it is sourced as more sustainable Better Cotton .
 Due to human rights violations related to cotton production in Uzbekistan and Turkmenistan, we do not currently accept cotton from these countries in our products and have signed the related cotton pledges maintained by the Responsible Sourcing Network (RSN).
-Neither do we use cotton from Xinjiang, China, or yarns spun or fabrics woven in that region.
 We require our suppliers to annually provide information about the origin of the cotton materials they source for us.

 The Jokapoika shirts are sewn by our long-term partners in Estonia and Lithuania.
 Our objective is to always find the best manufacturing place for each product category, and currently almost 70% of our products are manufactured in Europe.

 Long-term supplier relationships play a key role in developing sustainability and having an open dialogue, as we believe that cooperation is the best way to promote wider adoption of responsible practices and change on a larger scale.
 Our supplier relationships are, on average, approximately 10 years in length, and with many suppliers we have collaborated for more than 20 years.